ReproNim/module-FAIR-data/_episodes/00-Introduction-to-Module.md

 questions:
 - "What is the web of data?"
 - "What are FAIR data?"
-- "How do I search for data?
+- "How do I search for data?"
 - "How do I make my data FAIR?"
 - "How can I visualize the web of data"